 It should be noted that this strategy is subject to certain framework conditions and limitations.
-For one thing, the strategy is based on the premise that the resources of the Department will not be dramatically increased or decreased, aside from a single possible recruitment proposed as a strategic request.
+For one thing, the strategy is based on the premise that the resources of the Department will not be dramatically increased or decreased.
 It is also a premise that the aggregate media spending remain reasonably stable in the strategy period.